kalavattam/2023_Greenlaw-et-al/results/2023-0115/test_umi-tools-dedup.md

 And
 > \[W\]ork out the logic for, ultimately, what files need to undergo what to be adequate input for (a) 4tU-/RNA-seq analyses, (b) running Trinity in genome-free mode, and (c) running Trinity in genome-guided mode

-So, for the time being, we see that `.primary-secondary.` and `.secondary.` are not appropriately handled in UMI (and positional) deduplication; therefore, do UMI deduplication of `.primary.` only
+So, for the time being, we see that `.primary-secondary.` and `.secondary.` are not appropriately handled in UMI (and positional) deduplication*; therefore, do UMI deduplication of `.primary.` only

+\* This, it turns out, is because of the SAM specification itself; see [here](https://github.com/CGATOxford/UMI-tools/issues/574#issuecomment-1427675130)
 </details>
 <br />